giki-fse/cs101l/README.md

 The value of a is 10
 ```

-Notice the use of **“endl”** at the end of the **cout** statements.
-It simply adds a carriage return which ends the
+Notice the use of `endl` at the end of the `cout` statements.
+It simply adds a carriage return which ends the current line
-current line

 ### Inputing Multiple Values

 If you have multiple format specifiers  within the string argument of cin, you can input multiple values.
-All you need to do is to separate each format specifier with a “>>”a string that separates variables.
-As a
-default, cin stops reading in a value when `space` , `tab` or `enter` is pressed.
+All you need to do is to separate each format specifier with a `>>` string that separates variables.
+By default, cin stops reading in a value when `space` , `tab` or `enter` is pressed.
 Consider

 ```cpp
 cin >> rollNumber >> myAge;